emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 """
 ```
 <br> <br>
-The value of key "file_to_obfuscate" in the json string is a string representing a path to the file in an Amazon Web Services (AWS) S3 bucket and comprises these parts: <br>
+The value of key "file_to_obfuscate" in the json string above is a string of the kind recognised by Python third-party library boto3 and represents a path to a file that contains data to be obfuscated.
+The file resides in an Amazon Web Services (AWS) S3 bucket.
+This is a breakdown of the parts of the string: <br>

  - __'my_ingestion_bucket'__ is the name of the S3 bucket <br>
  - __'new_data/file1.csv'__ is the name of the key under which the S3 bucket stores the file <br>
- - __'file1.csv'__ is the name of the file that contains some PII fields, the data under which this library will  obfuscate.<br><br>
+ - __'file1.csv'__ is the name of the file that contains fields, the data under some of which library obf_lib must obfuscate.<br><br>

-The value of key "pii_fields" in the json string is a list of strings, each of which represents a field in file file1.csv whose data this module must obfuscate.
+The value of key "pii_fields" in the json string is a list of strings, each of which represents a field in file file1.csv whose data library obf_lib must obfuscate.
 <br> <br>
-This module obfuscates data in file file1.csv under the specified PII fields then converts the file into a bytestream.
-This module then returns that bytestream.
+With the inpout above, library obf_lib woud return a bytestream version of file file1.csv but with the PII data obfuscated as '***'.
 <br> <br> <br>

 ## Project directories
 This project includes the following main directories:
- - __obf_lib__ <br> this contains module main.py, which contains function obfuscate().
+ - __obf_lib__ <br> this contains the code of library obf_lib.
+This directory contains module main.py, which contains function obfuscate().
+A user of this library will import only function obfuscate() from this library  (see __Setup and use__ below).<br>

-   Function obfuscate() calls several utility functions, all of which reside
-   in modules in directory obf_lib.
-Each utility function resides in a module of the same name, for example function process_csv() resides in module process_csv.py.
+   Function obfuscate() calls several utility functions, all of which reside in modules in directory obf_lib.
+Each utility function resides in a module of the same name, for example function process_csv() resides in module process_csv.py. <br> <br>
+   This is the only directory of interest to the user of the library and does not require any other directory in this project to run (see __Setup and use__ below). <br> <br>
+   None of the code in library obf_lib (nor any other files in this project) contains any credentials.

+   <br><br>

- - __tests__ <br> this contains test_\*.py files, where '\*' is the name of a function to test.
+ - __tests__ <br> this contains test_\*.py files, where '\*' is the name of a function of library obf_lib to test.
 An example file is test_process_csv.py, which contains the tests for the function process_csv().
+ <br><br>

+ - __requirements_tests__ <br> this contains various directories and files that allow this project to determine the run time of library obf_lib and to demonstrate the operation of library obf_lib in the command line.
  <br><br><br>